Mark-Yaghi/EXSM3943-GroupProject/docs/ReadMe.md

 # EXSM 3943: C# II - Project thepeasants
  https://ualberta-fullstack.slack.com/archives/C03TSQGTWTW https://meet.google.com/hrp-iorw-rxs

+ This copy of the project is on my own repo so I can continue to add to it and practice C#.

 ******Passwrod to enter the admin section is : "password"*********************************

 Introduction: This is a small group project to build a grocery story database using C# and Microsoft Entity Framework Core.
 Team members include: Mark Yaghi, Arv Pandit, Nick Mbugua, Kristian Denis.